Black Panther Becomes The Most-Mentioned Movie On Twitter

 — ABC News (@ABC) March 20, 2018

 Lamar’s soundtrack is just one of the many reasons the movie got so much publicity.
-As reported by CNN, Black Panther’smost-retweeted post was by Lamar himself when he dropped his list for the film’s soundtrack.
-His retweet count was shared over 240,0000 times.
+As reported by CNN, the most retweeted post about Black Panther was by Lamar himself when he dropped his list for the film’s soundtrack.
+His tweet was shared over 240,000 times.

 It will be interesting to revisit the performance of Black Panther after this following weekend.
 The film did not receive any Oscar nominations in 2018.
 However, it is quite possible the Marvel movie will be nominated in 2019 for categories like designs and special effects.